Language

 Why do some systems need nanosecond precision?

 GPS requires nanosecond timing for accurate positioning.
-High-frequency trading uses ns for competitive advantage.
+High-frequency trading uses nanoseconds for a competitive advantage.

 What is 1 millisecond in nanoseconds?